 The identification and characterization of previously undescribed viral diseases in aquaculture is increasing because of recent technologic advances and increasing expertise in the aquatic veterinary field.
-Viruses Viral Diseases of Fish) may also affect susceptible species in aquaculture settings.
+Viruses Viral Diseases of Fish Descriptions of viral diseases of fish are rapidly expanding.
+Viruses are being reported in new species, and interpretation of the significance of findings is also changing.
+Several viral diseases... read more may also affect susceptible species in aquaculture settings.
 Again, management options are limited but vary depending on the type and pathogenicity of the virus, species susceptibility, reportability, and whether the virus is considered endemic or exotic.
 In general, no approved or effective treatments exist for viral diseases in aquaculture species.
 Temperature manipulations are problematic, especially because of concerns over latency and potential recrudescence.
-Vaccine development for economically important viruses is ongoing, and some vaccines exist for some viruses either in the USA or internationally.
+Vaccine development for economically important viruses is ongoing, and some vaccines exist for some viruses either in the US or internationally.
 Additional viruses of importance to aquaculture are described below.

 Herpesviruses Herpesviruses (Alloherpesviruses) Descriptions of viral diseases of fish are rapidly expanding.
 Viruses are being reported in new species, and interpretation of the significance of findings is also changing.
-Several viral diseases... read more (alloherpesviruses) are also important pathogens in aquaculture (see also Herpesviruses).
+Several viral diseases... read more (alloherpesviruses) are also important pathogens in aquaculture.
 Herpesviruses have been identified in a number of different aquacultured species, including cyprinids and various cichlid species.

 Caused by a novirhabdovirus in the family Rhabdoviridae, infectious hematopoietic necrosis is listed as an OIE notifiable disease.
 It is endemic in salmonid (Oncorhynchus spp) populations in the Pacific Northwest and Alaska and has been reported in Atlantic, chum, chinook, sockeye, and kokanee salmon and in cutthroat, steelhead, and rainbow trout.
 Lake trout and Arctic char, members of the genus Salvelinus, appear resistant.
 The disease has also been reported in parts of Europe and Asia.
 Most epizootics have been attributed to importation of infected eggs or fry.

-Acute disease in fry < 2 mo old may result in high mortality (>90%) with few external signs.
+Acute disease in fry < 2 months old may result in high mortality (>90%) with few external signs.
 Disease usually occurs at water temperatures of 10°–12°C, although outbreaks occasionally occur at temperatures >15°C. Typical signs include lethargy with sporadic hyperexcitability, including whirling.
 Sick fish may be darkened with distended abdomens, exophthalmia, pale gills, and mucoid fecal casts.
 Important differential diagnoses include infectious pancreatic necrosis and viral hemorrhagic septicemia.
 Hematopoietic tissue in the kidney and spleen are most severely affected by necrosis.

-Viral hemorrhagic septicemia (VHS) is caused by a novirhabdovirus in the family Rhabdoviridae and is a highly regulated disease in the USA.
-VHS can be divided into several different strains based on genotype: VHS strain IVa is the predominant strain in USA aquaculture; strain IVb (see below) has been identified in wild stocks only in the USA and Canada; and strains I, II, and III are found primarily in Europe and Asia.
+Viral hemorrhagic septicemia (VHS) is caused by a novirhabdovirus in the family Rhabdoviridae and is a highly regulated disease in the US.
+VHS can be divided into several different strains based on genotype: VHS strain IVa is the predominant strain in US aquaculture; strain IVb (see below Viral Hemorrhagic Septicemia ) has been identified in wild stocks only in the US and Canada; and strains I, II, and III are found primarily in Europe and Asia.
 The disease causes marked necrosis of hematopoietic tissue in the kidney, particularly the anterior kidney, but largely spares excretory tubules in the posterior kidney.
 Rainbow, brook, and lake trout (genus Salvelinus) and Atlantic salmon and brown and golden trout (genus Salmo) are susceptible.
 The virus also causes disease in a variety of freshwater and marine coldwater fish, including pike, turbot, white fish, and sea bass.
 VHS also is found in free-ranging marine fish in the Pacific northwest, including anadromous salmon (coho and chinook), as well as haddock and cod in the North Sea.